Cause of death

 Crimean Gothic

-A pocket of the Gothic tongue that survived in Crimea a thousand years after Gothic died everywhere else, known from one diplomat's word list.
+A pocket of the Gothic tongue that survived in Crimea a thousand years after Gothic died everywhere else, known from about 80 words the diplomat Busbecq wrote down in the 1560s.

 1800 CE